 Readings include Muriel Rukeyser, Charles Olson, Bernadette Mayer, Theresa Hak Kyung Cha, Erín Moure, M. Nourbese Philip, Jordan Abel, Mark Nowak, Claudia Rankine, Cheena Marie Lo, and Jordan Scott.

-Instructor: Yulia Ryzhik
+Instructor: Yulia Ryzhik (Fall)

 Topic: Shakespeare and Satire